 - 1. The development of a guest house shall require a development permit. - 2.
 A guest house shall only be located on a lot in a residential land use district with an existing dwelling with an approved development permit. - 3.
 The maximum number of guest houses on a lot shall be one. - 4.
 All guest houses shall be of new, conventional construction (or prefabricated construction) installed on a permanent foundation to the satisfaction of the Development Authority. - 5.
 A development permit for a guest house shall not be issued for a development that consists of a manufactured home, recreational vehicle, or sea can. - 6.
 On lakefront lots in a residential land use district, guest houses may only be allowed within the rear yard of the lot. - 7.
-On backlots in a residential land use district, guest houses may be allowed in the front or rear yard of the lot, and shall be subject to the setback requirements of the principal dwelling. - 8.
+On backlots in a residential land use district, guest houses may be allowed in the front or rear yard of the lot and shall be subject to the setback requirements of the principal dwelling. - 8.
 Guest house shall only consist of one storey. - 9.
-A guest house may occupy the second storey of an accessory building that contains a ground floor garage.
+A guest house may occupy the second storey of an accessory building that contains a ground floor garage. - 10.
+The maximum floor area of a guest house shall be 80.0 m2 (861.1 ft2).